The Niagara Parks Commission / Commission Des Parcs Du Niagara

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Niagara Falls Park and River Railway Powerhouse (within shouting distance José María Heredia (within shouting distance of this marker); Tightrope Walker Nik Wallenda (about 150 meters away, measured in a direct line); Table Rock House (about 150 meters away); Wm.
+At least 8 other markers are within walking distance of this marker Niagara Falls Park and River Railway Powerhouse (within shouting distance of this marker); José María Heredia (within shouting distance of this marker); Tightrope Walker Nik Wallenda (about 150 meters away, measured in a direct line); Table Rock House (about 150 meters away); Wm.
 B. Rankine (about 210 meters away); Table Rock (approx. 0.4 kilometers away); Nikola Tesla (approx. 0.4 kilometers away); a different marker also named Nikola Tesla (approx. 0.4 kilometers away).
 Touch for a list and map of all markers in Niagara Falls.

 More about this marker.
 Marker is a metal plaque, mounted on the railing overlooking Horseshoe Falls.
 The marker inscription is bilingual, printed in English on the left side and French on the right side.